-The implementation of foreign companies also allows a testator to manage his wealth in the jurisdiction he considers most favourable for tax and corporate purposes.
+The implementation of foreign companies also allows a testator to manage his or her wealth in the jurisdiction he or she considers most favourable for tax and corporate purposes.
 The transfer of funds abroad in order to make investments in assets is permitted in the country, provided that the funds allocated for such purposes are channelled through the exchange market.

-As in the case of Colombian companies, these offshore schemes allow the transfer to the beneficiaries of the title to the assets that represent the estate of the testator, retaining the power to manage the estate, and to receive the profits thereof until his or her death.
+As in the case of Colombian companies, these offshore schemes allow the transfer of the title to assets that represent the estate of the testator to the beneficiaries.
+The testator retains the power to manage the estate and receive profits thereof until his or her death.